Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-C903038rHqU.md

 ---
-title: "November 5th, 2021 Livestream Q&A: Maybe do a voiceover for one of Josh's videos?"
+title: "November 5th, 2021 Satisfactory Update 5 Patch Notes vid commentary Q&A: Maybe do a voiceover for one of Josh's videos?"
 date: "2021-11-05"
 layout: transcript
 topics: